RocktCloud/rockt-vuejs-keycloak/README.md

 import Vue from 'vue'
 import VueRouter from 'vue-router'

-import store from 'rockt-vuejs-keycloak'
+import store from './store'

-import security from 'rockt-vuejs-keycloak/security'
+import security from 'rockt-vuejs-keycloak'

 Vue.use(VueRouter)